Maureen Magarity

 A two-time MAAC All-Conference Team selection, helped lead Marist to the first MAAC Regular Season Championship, MAAC Tournament Championship, and NCAA Tournament berth in program history in 2003-04

-As a student-athlete at Boston College, helped lead the program to an NCAA Tournament berth in 1999-00
+As a student-athlete at Boston College, helped lead the program to 26 wins and an NCAA Tournament berth in 1999-00

 Head Coach Record